MysteryMachine/jobim/README.md

 ## Feature Wishlist

 * Package management stuff
-* A psuedocode macro for stuff you're not testing
 * A lein plugin for blazing fast development
 * A built in REPL
 * Features for more languages